A $\mu$-mode approach for exponential integrators: actions of $\varphi$-functions of Kronecker sums: Numerical experiments

 In this section we consider the following evolutionary advection--diffusion--reaction (ADR) equation

 Finally, the equation is coupled with homogeneous Dirichlet boundary conditions.
 The diffusion and advection parameters are set to $\varepsilon=0.5$ and $\alpha=10$, respectively.

-After the semidiscretization in space by second order centered finite differences we end up with an ODEs system of type~\eqref{eq:ODE}, with $K$ a matrix with heptadiagonal structure.
+After the semidiscretization in space by second-order centered finite differences we end up with an ODEs system of type~\eqref{eq:ODE}, with $K$ a matrix with heptadiagonal structure.
 This is a three-dimensional variation of a standard stiff example~\cite{HO05} for exponential integrators.